 - Linea baking sheet with a sheet of parchment paper and set aside.

-- Add the dates and milk coconut milk to the large mixing bowl and stir well.
+- Add the chopped dates and plant-based milk to the large mixing bowl and stir well.

-- In a microwave safe container warm the almond butter and coconut oil on high for 30 seconds.
-Mix well.
+- In a microwave-safe container warm the almond butter and coconut oil on high for 30 seconds.

-- Add the agave syrup, almond extract, and coconut extract to the wet ingredients and mix well.
+- Add the maple syrup and optional extract to the butter and oil bowl and mix well.

 - After the dough chills, remove the dough one by and roll between your palms until they are perfectly ball-shaped, set the finished ball on the parchment paper.